bxxmzilla1/Reelzey-Test-mezz/DEPLOYMENT.md

 # 🚀 Deployment Guide

-This guide will walk you through deploying your ANDREIX app to GitHub and Vercel.
+This guide will walk you through deploying your Reelzey app to GitHub and Vercel.

 ## 📋 Pre-Deployment Checklist